liuhc8/Aperture/README.md

 For citing Aperture and for an overview of the Aperture algorithms, refer to our open access article:

 **Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
-Hongchao Liu, Guangyu Li, Xiaoyue Wang.
+Hongchao Liu, Huihui Yin, Guangyu Li, Junling Li, Xiaoyue Wang.

 See the [publication page](./publication.md) for details about the simulation test.